Loading...

 The BAS.MY KK programme was announced and championed by Transport Minister Anthony Loke Siew Fook, with the Federal Government allocating RM17.6 million per year — a total of RM88 million over five years — to fund the service in Kota Kinabalu.

 The pre-launch trial runs began in September 2025, with free rides offered to the public from October 2025 through January 2026.
 Full paid operations launched on 1 April 2026 with two initial routes.
-The full fleet of 48 buses across all eight routes is being deployed in stages based on production schedules, with the complete rollout expected throughout 2026.
+The rollout then accelerated sharply through mid-2026: three routes were running in July, and by August the operator listed all eight as active.
+The fleet of 48 buses is still being delivered in stages against production schedules.

 Local MP Datuk Chan Foong Hin (Kota Kinabalu) has been a vocal advocate for the service, calling it a key infrastructure initiative for the city alongside road upgrades and urban planning improvements.